Practical Driving Test in UK 2

 Qu.26 - Mark three answers

-In which THREE places would parking cause an obstruction
+In which THREE places would parking cause an obstructionto others?

 A. Near the brow of a hill